3 Ways to Pass Down a Home

 Whether you sell, gift, or pass down your property, the transfer could trigger a reassessment of the home’s property taxes, so be sure to factor that into your plan—ideally with the help of an attorney or a tax advisor.

-In addition to consulting financial professionals who can help you put your plan in place, “the most important thing you can do is to make sure all family members are part of the conversation,” George says.
+In addition to consulting financial professionals who can help you put your plan in place, you’ll want input from anyone affected by your decision.
+“The most important thing you can do is to make sure all family members are part of the conversation,” George says.
 “That way, everyone has the chance to see their needs and wishes reflected in the plan for your home, which can avoid unnecessary conflict down the road.”